LaProp: Separating Momentum and Adaptivity in Adam: Practical Concerns and Various Extensions

 \subsection{AmsProp}

 In Ref.~\cite{Reddi2018convergence}, the authors proposed \amsgrad\ as a variant of \adam\ that has a monotonically increasing $n_t$ to guarantee its convergence.
-This idea may be applied to \laprop\ similarly, which produces an algorithm that may be called {\it AmsProp}, as shown in Algorithm~\ref{alg:amslaprop}.
+This idea may be applied to \laprop\ similarly, which produces an algorithm that may be called {\it AmsProp}, as Algorithm~\ref{alg:amslaprop}.
 It should be noted that this algorithm subtly differs from the original \amsgrad.
-In practical cases, we have not observed the advantage of using such a variant, because a large $\nu$ can often do well enough by approximately producing a constant $n_t$ at convergence and therefore achieve a good performance.
-Nevertheless, AmsProp might be useful in special and complicated cases and we leave this for future research.
+In practical cases, we have not observed the advantage of using such a variant, because a large $\nu$ can often do well enough by approximately producing a constant $n_t$ at convergence and therefore achieving a good performance.
+Nevertheless, AmsProp might be useful in special or complicated cases and we leave it for future research.